ferrous-systems/wasm-training-2022/book/src/tutorial/web/basic-setup.md

 {{#include ../../../../crates/web/src/lib.rs:10:14}}
 ```

+_Note: The name of this function actually doesn't matter.
+The annotation is what tells `wasm-bindgen` that this becomes the setup function._

 ✅ You should now be able to compile the Rust code to WebAssembly and use `wasm-bindgen` to generate the JavaScript shim.
 If you are using the `Makefile` as above you can now run